 David Collins turns up at the home of the Peterson family, saying that he served with their son Caleb who was killed in Iraq.
 He is following Caleb’s last wish, which was to tell them all that he loved them.
 Overcome, the still grieving mother Laura invites David to stay.
 David soon inveigles himself into the family, helping the teenage son Luke stand up against school bullies and being sympathetic to the daughter Anna’s secret liaisons with a boyfriend.
 However, David is also capable of turning violent at a moment’s notice.
 When Anna overhears him on a phone conversation, she becomes suspicious and calls the military unit he says he was discharged from only to find that David Collins is listed as dead.
 This serves to trigger an alert from the KPG Corporation who regard David as a highly dangerous escapee from an experimental program and arrive with armed force.
 This in turn triggers David to snap into programmed defensive mode, creating a bloodbath.

 Adam Wingard is a name that has been on the rise over the last few years as an independent horror director.
 Wingard first appeared with the horror film Home Sick (2007), gained some festival acclaim with the hallucinatory horror Pop Skull (2007) and went onto the serial killer film A Horrible Way to Die (2010) and the non-genre likes of What Fun We’re Having (2011) and Autoerotic (2011).
 He found reasonable multiplex acclaim in 2013 with the eventual release of his home invasion thriller You’re Next (2011).
 He has also become a prolific hand in the recent spate of multi-director horror anthologies, having directed segments of The ABCs of Death (2012), V/H/S (2012) and V/H/S/2 (2013).
-Subsequent to this, he made Blair Witch (2016) and the English-language remake of Death Note (2017) and Godzilla vs. Kong (2021).
+Subsequent to this, he made Blair Witch (2016), the English-language remake of Death Note (2017) and Godzilla vs. Kong (2021).

 There has been a reasonable history of Mysterious Stranger films.
 The most influential was Pier Paolo Pasolini’s Teorema (1968) with Terence Stamp as an enigmatic visitor who seduces his way through a bourgeois household and leaves everybody changed in miraculous ways.
 There have been others in similar veins with the likes of Brimstone and Treacle (1982), That Eye, The Sky (1994), Visitor Q (2001), Outside Satan (2011) and Borgman (2013).